Tailored from £13,350 per person excl. flights

 Next, you’ll fly to the Lower Zambezi National Park, one of Zambia’s most peaceful and exclusive national parks.
 You’ll stay in a gorgeous luxury safari camp right on the banks of the famous Zambezi, which you can explore with canoe adventures and angling trips.

 Your luxury tour comes to an end in Livingstone, where you can see the iconic Victoria Falls from the air or the thundering gorge below.
-You’ll spend your last few nights in a stunningly lavish safari camp, with the option to stay in a private island suite on the Zambezi.
+You’ll spend your last few nights in a stunningly lavish safari camp, the Royal Chundu River Lodge, with the option to stay in a private island suite on the Zambezi.

 With world-class luxury lodgings and every request catered to, this two-week Luxury Zambia Holiday is the perfect way to explore Zambia’s spectacular sights in style.